dudeperf3ct/dudeperf3ct.github.io/content/posts/pipeline_parallelism.md

 In naive parallelism, we hinted at how backward pass takes roughly about twice as long as the forward pass.
 This is because the backward pass involves two matrix multiplications — one to compute gradients w.r.t. activations, and another for gradients w.r.t. weights whereas the forward pass requires only one.

 The Zero Bubble schedule exploits the fact that weight gradients are not sequentially dependent and can therefore be computed whenever idle compute resources are available.
-By filling these idle slots with weight-gradient computation, Zero Bubble keeps all GPUs busy and eliminates the pipeline “bubbles.”
+By filling these idle slots with weight-gradient computation, Zero Bubble keeps all GPUs busy and eliminates the pipeline bubbles.

 {{< collapse summary="**Forward and backward computation**" >}}